rust-lang/rfcs/text/0000-implicit-drop-warning.md

 Rather than changing the type system, we could consider using a lint to discover when a type we annotate gets implicitly dropped.
 However, to do this in a compositional way requires computing for generic functions which types they may implicitly drop, and we would want to propagate this information across crates.
 At this point, it seems clear that adding a lint for implicitly dropped values would require computing and communicating much the same data as using a trait, and using a trait gives a systematic way of integrating the feature into the language.

+## Why not an error?

+Making this an error *requires* crates to adapt, and as such is a breaking change.
+By making this a warning, we do not change the compiler behavior except for diagnostics.
+Feedback on previous proposals strongly indicated that a warning was preferrable.

 ## Branded types

 Branded types allow the function return type to require the production of a value from the specific input parameter, rather than any value of the same type.
 This lets you encode "You must use *this* item" rather than "You must use *a* item".
 I see this as solving a different problem.
 This proposal is about how to avoid accidentally calling drop ever, and is not tied to the lifetime of a single function.